Loading Big Bikes In Pick-Up Trucks

 people loading their motorcycles using that tailgate?
 Imagine what

 would happen to you, and your friends helping you, if just one of those

-straps failed?
+cables failed?
 Somebody is going to be seriously hurt and the

 motorcycle will be destroyed.
 For safety, put a three strong supports

 under three sides of that tailgate: left, center and right side to hold up